In this post I’d like to share with you what the signs of a dark worker are so you can tell if this may be part of your own path.

 Some drawbacks of the light worker path

 The main issue with light workers and light worker communities is that one can easily fall into repression of their own shadow.
+A good example is lightworkers and anger.
 If anger is a “bad” feeling, then a light worker may hope to meditate all their anger away, while in actuality that rage may be boiling unnoticed in their subconscious, corroding their own internal world and occasionally spilling out sideways.

 Light workers might also have a tenuous relationship with sex, and many hope to transcend their bodily needs and sexual urges.
 This can result in spiritual groups with a leader who doesn’t know how to relate to their own sexuality, and ends up stumbling into accusations and charges of sexually violating their pupils in some way.

 How dark workers are similar to light workers

 A dark worker has very similar goals to a light worker.
 Dark workers are also on a path of spiritual development and self actualization, and hope to use the learnings from their own journey to support others in their awakenings.
 However dark workers differ mainly in their orientation towards embracing all experience.
 As Kim Crans describes in her Archetypes Deck: “Accept all.
 Reject none.”

 Like the light worker path, there are also pitfalls on the dark worker path.
 Some dark workers may get stuck in negativity, pessimism, and painful emotions.
 Others may develop too large an ego with massive blindspots.

 I don’t want to create a false binary here.
 You need not be either 100% light worker or 100% dark worker.
 Everything is on a spectrum — including this inquiry!
 I have seen myself slide back and forth across this spectrum over the years.
 I was 100% light worker for years, then went to about 85% dark worker for a few years, and am currently at about 70% dark worker 30% light worker.